bioconnector/workshops2015/lessons/intro-r-lifesci/01-intro-r.md

 Notice how on that last line I broke the command up into two lines for better readability.
 I broke the command at the comma separating arguments, and indented the following line for readability.

+With plotting parameters, **Google is your friend.**

+* Forget what each point character represents?
+Google _R pch_.
+* Forget the names of R's colors?
+Google _R colors_.
+Want to learn more about color schemes in R?
+Google _RColorBrewer_.
+* Try googling _R graphical parameters_.

 ---

 **EXERCISE**

 Plot horsepower (y-axis) vs displacement (x-axis) for vehicles with more than 4 cylinders.
 Give the graph a title and label the axes.
 Make the points solid (hint, `pch=16`) blue (hint, `col="blue"`) circles.
-Your plot should look something like this:

 ---

-### Reading in / writing out data
+## Reading in / writing out data

 First, lets create a small dataset consisting of only 8 cylinder cars.